Galactic bulge: Disk-like bulges

-Boxy/peanut bulge for edge-on galaxies
+Boxy/peanut bulge

 The X-shape of the bulge of the Milky Way.

 The prominent X-shape of the bulge of NGC 1175 as seen by Hubble.

-Edge-on galaxies can sometimes have a boxy/peanut bulge with an X-shape.
-The boxy nature of the Milky Way bulge was revealed by the COBE satellite and later confirmed with the VVV survey with the help of red clump stars.
+Some edge-on galaxy bulges resemble an X or figure-eight, suggestive of a "boxy" or "peanut" three-dimensional shape.
+The Milky Way is such a galaxy, as revealed by the COBE satellite and later confirmed with the VVV survey with the help of red clump stars.
 The VVV survey also found two overlapping populations of red clump stars and an X-shape of the bulge.
 The WISE satellite later confirmed the X-shape of the bulge.
 The X-shape makes up 45% of the mass of the bulge in the Milky Way.
+However, Mira variables inside Milky Way bulge does not fit well with X-shape bulge model.
 The boxy/peanut bulges are in fact the bar of a galaxy seen edge-on.
 Other edge-on galaxies can also show a boxy/peanut bar sometimes with an X-shape.